 How Is Mesothelioma Diagnosed?

-If you have been exposed to asbestos and are experiencing worrying symptoms that are associated with mesothelioma, it’s vital to see a medical professional as soon as possible.
-Given this disease’s slow development, it’s important to remember that mesothelioma symptoms are often mistaken for other, less-serious illnesses.
-Left undetected, the disease spreads and worsens, decreasing your survival odds.
+If you have been exposed to asbestos and are experiencing worrying symptoms of mesothelioma — like chest pain and difficulty breathing — it’s vital to see a medical professional as soon as possible.

 Given this disease’s slow development, it’s important to remember that mesothelioma symptoms are often mistaken for other, less-serious illnesses.
 This makes regular checkups to the doctor critical for early detection.

 These tests include: